-Like one of this old magic eye pictures, this SIMO from BT Mobile somehow gets better the more you look at it.
-Firstly, there's that tasty £60 pre-paid Mastercard that effectively brings the tariff down by more than a fiver a month.
+Like one of those old magic eye pictures, this SIMO from BT Mobile somehow gets better the more you look at it.
+Firstly, there's that tasty £65 pre-paid Mastercard that effectively brings the tariff down by around a fiver a month.
 And if you happen to be among the number that has BT Broadband as well, then another fiver comes straight off.
 Excellent.

 6. Cheapest SIM only deal for unlimited data

 This EE SIM only deal is excellent.
 Loads of data and the UK's fastest 4G connection speeds.
-We really like this effort from the usually-overpriced EE (although we liked it even more when it came with a free pair of Beats headphones a short time ago).
+We really like this effort from the usually-overpriced EE.
 You can also cash in on 6 months of Apple Music and 3 months BT Sport app access.

 8. Best cheap Vodafone SIM